ovh/docs/pages/cloud/dedicated/activate_windows_vm_hyperv/guide.en-sg.md

 section: 'Tutorial'
 ---

-**Last updated 6 January 2022**
+**Last updated 6th January 2022**

 ## Objective

-**This guide provides some basic information on creating virtual machines within Hyper-V on a Windows Server licensed with OVHcloud.**
+**This tutorial provides some basic information on creating virtual machines within Hyper-V on a Windows Server licensed with OVHcloud.**

+> [!warning]
+> This tutorial will show you how to use one or more OVHcloud solutions with external tools, and will describe the actions to be carried out in a specific context.
+You may need to adapt the instructions according to your situation.
+>
+> If you encounter any difficulties performing these actions, please contact a specialised service provider and/or discuss the issue with our community.
+You can find more information in the [Go further](#gofurther) section of this tutorial.
+>

 ## Requirements